ahgroup/DSAIDE/README.md

 ## Installation
 I assume you have `R` installed.
 I also highly recommend `RStudio`, though it's not required.

-1. Install the CRAN release in the usual way with `install.packages('DSAIRM')`.
+1. Install the CRAN release in the usual way with `install.packages('DSAIDE')`.
 2. The latest development version (potentially buggy) can be installed from github, using the devtools package.
 If you don't have it, install the devtools package.
-Then, install DSAIRM through devtools.
 The following commands will get you up and running:

 ```r
 install.packages('devtools')